microsoft/fluentui/rfcs/react-components/convergence/remove-commons.md

 ### Pros

-- User-facing types (props) will be very clear/explicit
+- The primary user-facing types (props) will be very clear and explicit
+- Implementation details that most users don't need to care about are confined to internal/advanced use types (state, context)
 - Fewer types for a user to step through when trying to understand available props
-- Implementation details that most users don't need to care about are confined to internal types (state, context)

 ### Cons

-- Adds complexity to FooState type definition when FooState includes most/all of FooCommons
+- Adds complexity to `FooState` type definition, especially when `FooState` includes most/all of `FooCommons`
+  - Note: doing something like `Required<FooProps>` won't work since `FooProps` also includes all the native props
+  - This is less of a concern since it's
 - More work to do
 - Potential for delaying RC
   - This is mitigated by the last paragraph in the "Proposal" section